bmezaris/L-CAM/README.md

 The above parameters can be changed in the .sh files.
 For example:
 ~~~
 CUDA_VISIBLE_DEVICES=0 python ResNet50_aux_ResNet18_AD_IC.py \
---arch=ResNet50_aux_ResNet18_TEST \
+--arch=ResNet50_L_CAM_Fm \
 --img_dir='/ssd/imagenet-1k/ILSVRC2012_img_val' \
 ~~~
-Most of the parameters are specified in .py files (in the exper_VGG16_Attention and exper_ResNet50_Attention folders).
-We use relative paths so that the paths (train_list, test_list, snapshot_dir) are specified relatively to the project path (/Aux-DCNN) in the .py files.
-The only path that must be specified externally is img_dir, as in the example.
+Most of the parameters are specified in .py files (in the L_CAM_VGG16 and L_CAM_ResNet50 folders).
+We use relative paths so that the paths (train_list, test_list, snapshot_dir) are specified relatively to the project path (/L-CAM) in the .py files.
+The only path that must be specified externally is arch(from models' folder) and img_dir, as in the example.
 If the images are saved in the dataset folder, set --img_dir=path2datasetFolder/ILSVRC2012_img_train for the training stage and --img_dir=path2datasetFolder/ILSVRC2012_img_val for the evaluation stage inside the .sh files.

 # Acknowledgement
 The training process is based on code released in the [DANet](https://github.com/xuehaolan/DANet) repository.

-If you find our Aux-DCNN code useful, please cite the following paper where our method is reported:
+If you find our L-CAM code useful, please cite the following paper where our method is reported:

 I. Gkartzonika, N. Gkalelis, V. Mezaris, "Learning visual explanations for DCNN-based image classifiers using an attention mechanism", under review.